swiftlang/swift-evolution/commonly_proposed.md

 ## Strings, Characters, and Collection Types

- * [Single-quotes `''` for character literals](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151221/003977.html): Swift takes the approach of highly valuing Unicode.
-However, there are multiple concepts of a character that could make sense in Unicode, and none is so much more commonly used than the others that it makes sense to privilege them.
-We'd rather save single quoted literals for a greater purpose (e.g. non-escaped string literals).

  * Make `Array<T>` subscript access return `T?` or `T!` instead of `T`: The current array behavior is [intentional](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/002446.html), as it accurately reflects the fact that out-of-bounds array access is a logic error.
 Changing the current behavior would slow `Array` accesses to an unacceptable degree.
 This topic has come up [multiple](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/002425.html) times before but is very unlikely to be accepted.

 ## Control Flow, Closures, Optional Binding, and Error Handling